 Day, evening, and weekend classes are offered at the Burns Hall, as well as at locations throughout the service district.
 At the College's Shewmaker Center for Workforce Technologies, a 44,000 square-foot facility on Southeast Eagle Way, customized programs are offered to area businesses.
-The NWACC Corporate Learning center in Fayetteville compliments the programs housed at the Shewmaker Center.
+The Fayetteville Corporate Learning Center programs complements the programs housed at the Shewmaker Center.
 A three story Student Center on the main campus houses student activities, a food court and bookstore on the first floor; student enrollment and development offices on the second floor; Testing Center, Tutoring and classrooms on the third floor.
 The Center and an adjoining five story parking garage opened to students in 2007.
-In addition to the main campus in Bentonville, NWACC offers classes at College at the Crossings in Bella Vista and at three locations in Washington County, NWACC's Washington County Center, Jones Truck Center and Farmington High School.
-The College's Adult Education Program is located at a facility in Rogers.
+In addition to the main campus in Bentonville, NWACC offers classes at College at the Crossing in Bella Vista and at Washington County, NWACC's Washington County Center, Jones Truck Center, Corporate Learning Fayettevile, and Farmington High School.
+The College's Adult Education Program is located at the Center for Nonprofits in Rogers.